 The Anyone messaging style, also known as First Come, First Served (FCFS), is the recommended option for most of the goals you will create as it is the most flexible.

 Instead of the contacts being assigned to a specific agent, agents are instead allocated blocks of 50 contacts whenever they start texting.
 This makes the Anyone messaging strategy a more dynamic option, especially when working with a large number of agents.
 When a contact replies to a message it will go back to the agent who sent it to give them an opportunity to reply.
-If they don’t reply within 20 minutes then it will be returned to the original pool for other agents to be able to respond.
+If they don’t reply within 20 minutes (by default; this response window can be adjusted in Organization General settings) then it will be returned to the original pool for other agents to be able to respond.

 - Replies are less likely to get lost as they will be automatically made available for other agents